Size: 30 ml violet glass bottle

 Botanical name: Nigella damascena

 Note: This food quality artisan produced oil can be used internally or externally.
-It is also known as “Love-in-a mist”, black cumin, kalonji, or “habbakul barraka” (seed of blessing).
+Black seed is also known as “Love-in-a mist”, black cumin, kalonji, or “habbakul barraka” (seed of blessing).

 Physical Properties of Black Seed Botanical Oil